MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 default server, negotiating a preferred protocol, and providing relevant public keys.

-For example, when clients need to make a connection to fetch resources associated with an "https" URI, they currently resolve only A and/or AAAA records for the origin hostname.
-This is adequate for services that use basic HTTP/TLS (fixed port, no QUIC, no {{!ECH=I-D.ietf-tls-esni}}), but clients that learn additional information can gain privacy, performance, and operational advantages.
+For example, HTTP clients currently resolve only A and/or AAAA records for the origin hostname, learning only its IP addresses.
+If an HTTP client learns more about the origin before connecting, it may be able to upgrade "http" URLs to "https", enable HTTP/3 or Encrypted ClientHello, or switch to an operationally preferable endpoint.
 It is highly desirable to minimize the number of round-trips and lookups required to learn this additional information.